katre/katre.github.io/beanstalk/index.md

 ## Phase 3: The Castle

 The castle is, in fact, a giant castle: the doors and windows are sized for people who are 20 feet tall.
-The castle ha two visible stories and a basement, which is accessible by a (giant-sized) cellar door on the far side of the castle.
+The castle has two visible stories and a basement, which is accessible by a (giant-sized) cellar door on the far side of the castle.